I Have Questions

 - If I have any further questions, where should I address them?

 In response to customer demand for an engine maintenance budget program, Pratt & Whitney Canada Corp.
 (P&WC) is pleased to offer the ESP® program (Eagle Service™ Plan).
 We listened to operators' experience with various engine service plans, and applied that experience to develop a program for you, which we believe is the most competitive, comprehensive engine service program available today.

 Others may claim to know everything about the engine maintenance and maintenance costs for all aircraft engines.
 As the engine manufacturer, we know better.
 No one knows your engine or the engine maintenance costs better than the engine’s manufacturer, which is why we focus on only our engines.
-The ESP® program is more than just a trust fund.
 We have the facilities, the parts, the rental engines and the experts to ensure your Pratt & Whitney Canada engine is provided with the premium service expected from the manufacturer.

 We know that flight departments work hard to establish respect and credibility in their organization.
 With the ESP® program, we have virtually eliminated the risk of high cost surprises, and engine maintenance expenses become much more predictable.
 There are other advantages too: transferability on resale to subsequent operators; renewability at the end of the contract term; enhanced aircraft resale value; "gold card" service from the maintenance facility.